Kids Fishing: The Ultimate Guide for Fun and Family Bonding

 I would strongly suggest that you get a few trips under your belt before you tackle this little challenge.

-If the kids get bitten on their first trip out = No more trips out!!
+When the kids get bitten on their first trip out = No more trips out!!

 If you dare and decide to grab a packet of Live Blood Worms, then they should look nice and clean and a bit frisky as well.

-If they are in small pieces (They do attack each other and bite pieces off) makes sure the pieces are still glossy, if there are manky bits that look like they are starting to rot, don’t buy them.
+Sometimes they are in small pieces (They do attack each other and bite pieces off) makes sure the pieces are still glossy, if there are manky bits that look like they are starting to rot, don’t buy them.

-To bait up with Live Blood Worm, give it to a mate to do….
-No, you just cut off the amount you want to use, start at one end of the piece you cut, place the hook in the centre of the worm and just thread it on until the hook comes out the other end and you’re done.
+Start at one end of the piece you cut, place the hook in the centre of the worm and just thread it on until the hook comes out the other end and you’re done.

 Remember they are a live so the kids might think that you are “Hurting” their new best friend so be a bit tactful.